wjc1207/Project-Zero/README.md

 ### How to get one?

-1. download the relative PCB documents from /PCB/
+1. download the relative PCB documents from [PCB documents](https://github.com/wjc74751/Project-Zero/tree/main/PCB)